Your Ad Here

 New York Harbor Railroads used these flat deck scows for the transport of large crates of equipment, and similar oversize objects being transferred to and from ships such as: vehicles, trucks, trolley cars, and all kinds of packaged freight that had little fear from the weather.

 Standard Gauge In the United States, standard gauge railroad track is 56.5 inches (4' 8 ½" or 1,435 millimeters) in width between the inside of rail heads.
-This standard was adopted progressively throughout the United States after the end of the Civil War.
+This standard was adopted progressively throughout the United States, and by 1886 almost every railroad in the United States was operating on this gauge.

-In certain cases of tight radius curves, i.e.: the 90 foot radius curves of the Central Railroad of New Jersey's Bronx Terminal; the track gauge was widened by ½" to bring the track gauge to 57" (or 4' 9") to prevent premature flange and rail wear due to the tight curves.
+In certain cases of tight radius curves, i.e.: the 90 foot radius curves of the Central Railroad of New Jersey's Bronx Terminal; the track gauge was widened by ½" to bring the track gauge to 57" (or 4' 9") to prevent premature flange and rail wear due to the tight curves, but this was not considered broad gauge.

-Steam Dummy Also called "Street Dummy" or "Dummy Engine"
+Steam Dummy Also called "Street Dummy", "Dummy Engine" or "All over cab".

 A locomotive with a false carbody over the boiler and reciprocating machinery.
 The intent of this false carbody was to prevent the frightening of horses in the streets where the locomotives operated.
 As the horses were accustomed to horse drawn and electric powered street cars of similar appearance, it was hoped that the horses would not panic around the steam dummies.